-For a wedding party of up to 3 bridesmaids and 3 groomsmen, most couples should budget at least 1 hour and 45 minutes for relaxed directed portraiture.
+For a wedding party of up to 6 attendants, most couples budget for at least 1 hour and 45 minutes for relaxed directed portraiture.

-For a wedding party of 4 or more bridesmaids and 4 or more groomsmen, budgeting 2 hours is typically recommended.
-For wedding parties of 20 or more, I'd ask you to allocate 2.5 hours.
+For a wedding party of 8 or more attendants, budgeting 2 hours is typically recommended.
+For wedding parties of 20 or more, you should allocate 2.5 hours.

 Although I can certainly create amazing photographs with less time or when you're running behind schedule, if you'd like an abundance of fabulous photographs, it's always best to provide me with as much time as possible.